gwoodbridge/gwoodbridge.github.io/_posts/2019-08-31-embedded-lab-1.markdown

 author: Garrett Woodbridge
 tags: embedded
 ---
 We finally finished our first lab for Embedded Computer Systems (ECEN 4213)!
-In this lab we covered the basics of a Raspberry Pi and created a Digital-Analog Converter (DAC).
+In this lab, we covered the basics of a Raspberry Pi and created a Digital-Analog Converter (DAC).
 This involved 4 separate exercises.

 ## Exercise 1
 For this exercise, we were required to wire up 4 LEDs and make them blink to count in binary (0000, 0001, 0010, etc).